mirko-pace/articles/evcs_acsm_experiments.md

 ## 4. Applying ASCM at EVCS

-We tested ASCM on five locations that moved to a new time-based pricing structure for Pay-As-You-Go customers.
-The goal was simple: did the **share of kWh delivered off-peak** go up relative to what we would have expected without the change?
+We focus on five locations that move to a new time-based pricing structure for Pay-As-You-Go customers.
+The outcome is the **daily off-peak share** (off-peak kWh divided by total kWh).
+Our goal is to estimate if and how much that share increases for each treated site relative to what would have happened without the introduction of time-of-use pricing.

 **Data we used (daily, station-level):** off-peak and peak kWh, total sessions, uptime, and available capacity.
 For each station, we built an outcome series (off-peak share) and computed **pre-treatment covariates**: mean capacity, mean uptime, mean sessions, baseline off-peak share, and a pre-trend.
 These covariates are fixed per unit (computed only on pre days), so there’s no leakage.

-**How we fit the model:** instead of aggregating the five sites into one treated group, we ran ASCM **per treated location** (using all non-treated sites as donors) and then pooled effects across the five.
-In each single-unit fit we used:
+We fit one ASCM **per treated location** where the donors are all non-treated sites, and then pool effects.
+For each single-site fit we use:
-- **Outcome:** daily off-peak share
+- **Outcome**: daily off-peak share
-- **Treatment timing:** the go-live date for pricing
+- **Treatment timing**: the go-live date for pricing
-- **Covariates (pre-period only):** the five summaries listed above
-- **Augmentation:** ridge regression (keeps the prediction stable)
+- **Pre-period covariates**: mean capacity, mean uptime, mean sessions, baseline off-peak share, and a pre-trend of off-peak share
-- **SCM weights:** enabled, with routine donor hygiene (drop donors missing pre dates or with zero pre variance)
+- **Augmentation**: Ridge Regression, with SCM weights enabled and donor hygiene (drop missing pre coverage or zero pre variance)

-In practice, the steps looked like:
+In practice, the steps look like the following:

 1) Build the panel with dates aligned for the treated unit and all donors.
 2) Keep donors with **full** pre coverage and normal variability.